 Ambassadors have worked alongside teams of scientists, conservationists, engineers and conservators on environmental and heritage restoration projects.
 They have advanced our understanding and addressed some of the big environmental questions and challenges facing society.

-The Whitebait Connection (WBC) is a national, non-profit community conservation education programme.
-It is action based and offers concrete and specific ways in which all New Zealanders can come to understand and become involved with our local freshwater environments.
+The Whitebait Connection is a national, non-profit community conservation education programme.
+It's action-based and offers concrete and specific ways in which all New Zealanders can come to understand and become involved with our local freshwater environments.

-The programme is under the auspices of the Mountains to Sea Conservation Trust.
-The main focus of the WBC is to provide experiential learning opportunities to schools and communities throughout New Zealand.
+The main focus of the programme is to provide experiential learning opportunities to schools and communities throughout New Zealand.

 After discovering their local freshwater environments, students and their communities are encouraged to take action for their local catchment with activities like riparian restoration, fencing, and stream monitoring.

 Kiwi Guardians is a free, fun and easy way for 6-10-year-olds to get to know our beautiful country.
 They'll learn about protecting our unique native landscape, earn cool rewards and go on epic family adventures.